Queuni/Defense-Grid/README.md

 - Support passing options through the config file as well as CLI

 - Fix issue where empty input was not validated before passing to the parser

+- Support both relative and absolute paths for the config file